AjithkumarSukumar23/revenue-insights-of-Hospitality-dashboard/README.md

 # Hospitality Domain Data Analytics Project

 ## Overview
-This project, inspired by a resume challenge by **Codebasics**, focuses on AtliQ Grands, an imaginary five-star hotel chain operating across multiple cities in India.
+This project, inspired by a resume challenge by **Codebasics**, an imaginary five-star hotel chain operating across multiple cities in India.
 The project addresses AtliQ Grands' challenges in market share and revenue loss within the luxury/business hotel category.
 The goal was to create a comprehensive data analytics solution to provide actionable insights and support effective decision-making.

 ---